-- Mount the tactile switches, called whiskers, onto the robot and test them.
+- Mount the tactile switches, called whiskers, onto the Boe-Bot and test them.

-- Understand how the robot knows when the whiskers have detected an obstacle.
+- Understand how the Boe-Bot knows when the whiskers have detected an obstacle.

 - Connect the sensor circuit to the appropriate I/O register.
 Understand what type of electrical connection is made with the sensor.

-- Understand how to check Inputs from sensors.
-Know what values to expect when the sensor detects an object and when it doesn’t.
+- Understand how to check Input Registers and display the values in them.
+Know what values to expect when the sensor detects an object and when it doesn't.

-- Create a circuit and the programming so that LEDs light up when the whiskers detect an object.
+- Modify the circuit for Boe-Bot and the programming so that LEDs light up when the whiskers detect an object.

-- Create a program to monitor the state of the switches, and decide what to do when the robot encounters an obstacle.
+- Program the Boe-Bot to monitor the state of the switches, and decide what to do when it encounters an obstacle.

-- Operate the robot with autonomous navigation by touch using the whiskers.
+- Operate the Boe-Bot with autonomous navigation by touch using the whiskers.

-- Program the robot to detect corners, and decide what to do to get out of a corner.
+- Program the Boe-Bot to detect corners, and decide what to do to get out of a corner.

-- View the videos and documents in the Overview section below.
+- View the videos in the video section of this lesson.

-- Read and follow the instructions in Robotics with the BOE Shield-Bot for Arduino Chapter 5.
+- Read and follow the instructions in Robotics with the Boe-Bot Chapter 5.

-- Complete the BOE Shield-Bot activities assigned by your instructor, following the step-by-step tutorials and videos in the Activities section below.
+Complete the Boe-Bot activities assigned by your instructor, following the step-by-step tutorials and videos in the Activities section below.
 If self-study, do all the "Your Turn" parts for each activity in the chapter.
 (Note: It is only by typing in the commands that you truly begin to understand programming.
 So don't short change yourself.)

 Key Points or FAQs: